stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 ## Implementing recurring payments with Stripe Billing

-At this point, you have a very basic proof of concept for accepting one time payments.
+At this point, you have a very basic proof of concept for accepting one-time payments.
 Let's now upgrade to accept some recurring payments.

 The first thing we need to do is to create a new Price.
-Recall that Prices can either be one time or recurring.
+Recall that Prices can either be one-time or recurring.
 We'll first create a new Product that represents our recurring service.
 You can create these products using the dashboard or the CLI.

 ### Creating a product